 What is Fraud?

 When someone tricks you into doing something that harms you by providing you with false information, you may be able to recover by making a fraud claim.
-When a claim is brought correctly, the plaintiff may be entitled to recover substantial punitive damages.
+When a claim is brought correctly, you, as the plaintiff, may be entitled to recover for the damages you’ve suffered as well as substantial punitive damages.

 What are the Elements of a Fraud Claim?

 There are several elements to a fraud claim.
 In an attempt to itemize each component, we’ve broken them down as follows: